darthdemono/PingDD/README.md

 ## Features

 - **Port Checking**: Test the availability of specific TCP ports on remote servers.
-- **Timeout Handling**: Set a timeout for connection attempts and receive detailed error messages.
-- **Cross-Platform Support**: Works on both Windows and Unix-like systems.
+- **Cross-Platform Support**: Should Work on both Windows and Unix-like systems.
-- **Detailed Error Messages**: Provides specific error messages such as "Request Timed Out" and "Closed Ports".
-- **Metadata Embedding**: Includes detailed metadata in the executable for versioning and author information.

 ## Installation